VictorGoic0/The-Gauntlets-Designer/backend/README.md

 1. Verify `OPENAI_API_KEY` is set in `.env` file
 2. Check API key is valid and has sufficient credits
 3. Review logs in `logs/app.log` for detailed error messages
+4. Check request ID in logs to trace specific requests

+### Firebase Issues

+1. Verify `FIREBASE_CREDENTIALS_PATH` points to valid service account key
+2. Check that service account key has Firestore write permissions
+3. Verify Firebase project is active and billing is enabled (if required)
+4. Check logs for specific Firebase error messages

 ### Import Errors

-Make sure you're running commands from the `backend/` directory and the virtual environment is activated.
+1. Make sure you're running commands from the `backend/` directory
+2. Verify virtual environment is activated
+3. Install dependencies: `pip install -r requirements.txt`
+4. Check Python version (requires 3.11+)

 ### Port Already in Use